godotengine/godot-docs/getting_started/workflow/export/changing_application_icon_for_windows.rst

 This is a bit tricky, as can be seen in the following StackOverflow threads: `one <https://stackoverflow.com/questions/3236115/which-icon-sizes-should-my-windows-applications-icon-include>`__, `two <https://stackoverflow.com/questions/40749785/windows-10-all-icon-resolutions-on-all-dpi-settings-format-pixel-art-as-icon>`__.

 Your ICO file should at least contain icons in the following resolutions: 16x16, 48x48 and 256x256.
 They should also be uncompressed.
-The 256x256 icon *can* be compressed, but this breaks backwards compability with Windows XP.
+The 256x256 icon *can* be compressed, but this breaks backwards compatibility with Windows XP.

 If you want to fully support high-DPI screens, this is the full list of supported icon sizes on Windows 10:
 16, 20, 24, 28, 30, 31, 32, 40, 42, 47, 48, 56, 60, 63, 84 and one larger than 255px.
 (I.e. 256 or 512 or 1024)